Colored National Labor Union: History

 During the first convention of the CNLU in December 1869, 214 delegates met and wrote a petition to Congress.
-This petition asked for Congress to split public land within the South into farmland to be used by low-income African American farmers.
-It also requested that black farmers be given a low-interest loan from the government.
-Another petition was drafted and sent to Congress in 1871, requesting the commission of an investigation into "Conditions of Affairs in the Southern States."
+This petition asked for Congress to split public land within the South into farmland to be used by low-income African-American farmers.
+It also requested that black farmers be given low-interest loans from the government.
+Another petition was drafted and sent to Congress in 1871, requesting the commission of an investigation into "Conditions of Affairs in the Southern States".
 Neither of these petitions made much, if any, impact on Congress or the treatment of black workers in the South.

 The Colored National Labor Union also established the Bureau of Labor, based in Washington, D.C.
-The Bureau of Labor was designed to assist workers of colors in organizing throughout the country.
+The Bureau of Labor was designed to assist workers of color in organizing throughout the country.
 As President of the CNLU, Isaac Meyers traveled throughout the country, encouraging the organization of black workers and attempting to convince white labor unions to allow workers of color in their organizations.
 On his trips, he often specifically focused on mechanics and mechanic unions, as he believed that white mechanic labor unions were specifically designed to withhold specific positions from black workers.
 Unfortunately, upon the CNLU's second annual convention, Myers stated that the organization was not as successful as they had hoped.
 He claimed that the educational and financial resources provided by the CNLU and the Bureau of Labor were insufficient and noted that the Ku Klux Klan's power in the South prevented the organization of black laborers in certain areas.

-While Meyers had warned against the CNLU becoming a primarily political body, as opposed to a trade union party, the election of Frederick Douglass in 1871 reflected the influx of political figures within the organization.
-Over time, the CNLU, became more and more political, to the point where it essentially became a branch of the Republican party, resulting in less trade-union activity and less contact with trade unions across the country.
+While Meyers had warned against the CNLU becoming a primarily political body, as opposed to a trade union party, the election of Douglass in 1871 reflected the influx of political figures within the organization.
+Over time, the CNLU became more and more political, to the point where it essentially became a branch of the Republican Party, resulting in less trade-union activity and less contact with trade unions across the country.
 By 1872, the CNLU had ceased most of its operations and would eventually disband, just as the NLU had when their designation as a political party fractured their organization.

-It was not until after World War II in the 1940s that the U.S. government stepped in and encouraged the development of the Fair Employment Practices Commission.
+It was not until after World War II in the 1940s that the U.S. government stepped in and created the Fair Employment Practice Commission.